 I study how the human brain is able to perceive and remember our complex real-world experiences.
 How can we so quickly understand high-level properties of our environment, such as where we are and which actions we can take next?
 How do we break up our lives into events that we can understand and later recall as stories?
 Functional MRI, along with new analysis tools, have started to give us insight into the structure of the brain networks underlying these processes.

-I am currently a postdoctoral associate at the Princeton Neuroscience Institute, working with Uri Hasson
+I was previously a postdoctoral associate at the Princeton Neuroscience Institute, working with Uri Hasson

 and Ken Norman